ofenrohr/ksquares/src/alphaDots/README.md

 The data is generated just like Stage One, but this dataset generator uses [cnpy](https://github.com/rogersce/cnpy) to directly write the .npz file.
 This removes the overhead of sending the data to a separate, single-threaded python process.
-As a result, this dataset generator can fully utilize the CPU.
+As a result, this dataset generator can fully utilize the CPU and is much faster.

 ```
 ksquares --generate 1000 --dataset-generator StageTwo --threads 8
 ```